CodeYourFuture/syllabus/docs/fundamentals/index.md

 ### Ship it! :boat:

 The major satisfaction of software development is to bring an idea to reality.
-Trainees should experience that satisfaction and develop that habit - by shipping early, we can share with our peers and can iterate and improve.
+We should experience that satisfaction and develop that habit.
+By shipping early, we can share with our peers and can iterate and improve.

 CYF is not a great fit for everyone, and not everyone who graduates Fundamentals will join our Software Development Course.
 But everyone who participates in Fundamentals should come out with a tangible product: a real website deployed online.

 ## How Goals Help

-Each week has suggested schedules, team exercises, and challenges, but understanding these goals liberates mentors to experiment and innovate with their cohort.
+Each week has suggested schedules, team exercises, and challenges, but understanding these goals liberates mentors and trainees to experiment and innovate with their cohort.

 :man_and_woman_holding_hands::skin-tone-4: 🧰: 🧩 :boat: talk to each other and have proven to be useful mantras for understanding what this course should be:

 Should we upload the result of our week 1 homework to Netlify?
 Yes, we should **ship it**.
 Yes, we should **start as we mean to go on**.
-Should we ask trainees to figure out how to improve on each other's week 1 homework as part of a 3 week project?
+Should we ask trainees to figure out how to improve on each other's week 1 homework as part of a three week project?
 Yes, because **I am part of a cohort**.
 Yes because we should practice **breaking down problems**.
 Yes because we should **start as we mean to go on**.

 ## Structure